 Your dog’s ears should also be cleaned.
 This will avoid moisture buildup, wax buildup and ear infections.

 The Akita is a seasonal shedder.

 Twice a year he will lose a large amount of fur.

-Between this his molt will be minimal.
+Between this his molt, hair loss will be minimal.